 Howard L. Hawks Hall

-This multi-story, $84-million Howard L. Hawks building is five levels— one below ground and four above ground.
+The Howard L Hawks Hall is a multi-story, $84-million building which contains five levels — one below ground and four above ground.
 A spectacular atrium is a major focal point, giving the college a place to hold events and to engage the local community.

 - The HVAC system is comprised of seven air handling systems.
 AHUs have incorporated a fan matrix technology comprised of multiple direct-drive plenum supply and return fans as dictated by unit airflow capacities.

 - The building is being controlled by an electronic microprocessor-based direct digital control (DDC) system which is the primary control mechanism for all heating, ventilating, and air conditioning controls.

 - Domestic hot water heating is handled by a steam to hot water converter.